 Travel by public transport

 Egilsay is reached by a roll on-roll off ferry from Tingwall on Mainland Orkney, which can take passengers and vehicles - please visit www.orkneyferries.co.uk for up to date travel information.
+Vehicles must be booked in advance.
 Once on Egilsay there is no public transport.
 To reach the reserve, follow the single track road up from the pier to the crossroads (0.45 miles / 0.7km away) and access to the two nature trails is either straight ahead past the Community Centre for the Beach Trail, or right at the crossroads for the Cairn Trail.

 There is a car park at the Community Centre, from which both trails can be accessed.
 To reach the Community Centre, drive up from the pier to the crossroads (0.45 miles / 0.7km away) and the Community Centre is straight ahead.
 The car park is level and surfaced.

 Please note that there is no Visitor Centre and there are no buildings at the reserve.
 The only facilities are two nature trails around the reserve.
 There are no accessible toilet facilities on Egilsay.

 Designated Walking Trail